BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 	- Picture:
 		- BMP(Bit map): see [Bitmaps & Palette Manipulation](http://www.brackeen.com/vga/bitmaps.html).
 		![Grid of pixels](Resources/bpm-pic.jpg)
-		hex editor: ` xxd -c 24 -g 3 -s 54 smiley.bmp `. `-s 54` stead for starting from adress 00000036 which is 54 in hexadecimal since 14 + 40 = 54 lines (bytes) the metadate of a 24-bit BMP has.
+		hex editor: ` xxd -c 24 -g 3 -s 54 smiley.bmp `. `-s 54` stead for starting from address 00000036 which is 54 in hexadecimal since 14 + 40 = 54 lines (bytes) the metadata of a 24-bit BMP has.
 Further descriptions -> [this](https://docs.cs50.net/problems/whodunit/whodunit.html#background)
 		In c there is *struct* can be defined.
 RGB colour.
 		- JPEG image:
 ![beginning of JPEG](Resources/jpg-pic.png)
-Incidentally, HTML and CSS (languages in which webpages can be written) model colors in this same way.
+Incidentally, HTML and CSS (languages in which webpages can be written) model colours in this same way.
 If curious, see http://en.wikipedia.org/wiki/Web_colors for more details.
 	- CSV (Comma separated)
 ### [Problem set #4](https://docs.cs50.net/2017/x/psets/4/pset4.html): Forensics
 <input type="checkbox" name="pset3" checked="True"> Status <br/>